Aims and Scope

 There is no fee for manuscript submission to The European Educational Researcher.
 Also, The European Educational Researcher doesn’t charge any article publication fee to the author(s).
 However, in order for the articles to have open access, the author(s) is/are required to pay an article open access charge.
 The European Educational Researcher is asking for 200€ that covers the range of publishing services we provide.
 This includes the provision of online tools for editors and authors, article production and hosting, DOI, plagiarism check, internet security, archiving, liaison with abstracting and indexing services, and customer services.

-Once an article is accepted for publication, any Article Processing Charges on the article become due.
+Once an article is accepted for publication, the open access charge on the article becomes due.
 The submitting author assumes responsibility for the Article Processing Charges, and The European Educational Researcher will not issue refunds of any kind.

 Archiving: The publisher of The European Educational Researcher guarantees backup of the published manuscripts and website content frequently.
 All accepted manuscripts are being stored in our other data storage platform as well.

 We Consider Articles for Publication Which;